Online Counseling at Citrus College

 Wingspan using your student ID number and PIN and follow the links to "add/drop" classes.
 To add a class that's already begun, you must obtain an authorization "code" directly from the instructor.
 Then, take this code and use it to add yourself through

-You can register for classes online through the
+You can register for classes through Wingspan.

 The answer to this depends largely on your personal circumstances and how many classes you are taking each term.
 An estimation for a student successfully carrying a full time load and taking advantage of winter and summer sessions is 2.5 years to both graduate with an associate degree and transfer.